miklevin/MikeLev.in/_posts/2024-11-24-ai-seo-100-percent-accountability.md

 like water as a result the rest of today's pipeline process finalization, so GOOD!
 Great success (in the voice of Borat, of course).

-ChatGPT: Your enthusiasm for the project and the iterative process of refining it is palpable—and inspiring!
+**ChatGPT**: Your enthusiasm for the project and the iterative process of refining it is palpable—and inspiring!
 It's clear that this journey goes far beyond moving a blog into a subfolder; it's a foundational piece of a much broader, more ambitious framework you're building.

 Here's a final recap of **what you've just accomplished** and how it fits into the bigger picture: